Requests¶

 # `SomethingInput`

-binder can be a dataclass, a model from
+The type parameter for the FromJSON binder can be a dataclass, a model from

-, a regular class with an
+pydantic, or a regular class

 Note that when mapping the request's payload to an instance of the desired

-type, the type's constructor with cls(**data)
+type, the type's constructor with cls(**data) is used.
+If it necessary to

 parse dates or other complex types this must be done in the constructor of the

-your class constructor: __init__(one, two, three, *args)__
+your class constructor: __init__(one, two, three, *args).

-To read the JSON payload as a regular dictionary, use dict
+To read the JSON payload as a regular dictionary, use dict as the type

 class SomethingInput: